-Obligations imposed on the Corporation are derived from 'Principles to Establish EPA Environmental Obligations for Water Businesses for the 2008 - 2013 Pricing Determination'.
+Obligations imposed on the Corporation are derived from 'Principles to Establish EPA Environmental Obligations for Water Businesses for the 2008 - 2013 Pricing Determination' and the Water Industry Act 1994 - Statement of Obligations.

 The Corporation is committed to:

 - Meeting water conservation and resource efficiency targets, - Effective sewerage management, - Appropriate catchment, water and groundwater management, and - Environmental monitoring, auditing and reporting.